usepvm/pvm/readme.md

 ```

 This one lists the PHP installations.
-Type 'available' at the end to see what can be installed.
+Add `available` to see what can be installed.
 Add `-f` or `--force` to load from the online source.

 ```sh
 pvm list [available [-f]] # or --force